zubin/muxify/README.md

 ## Customising projects

-Each project may have custom windows via a `.muxifyrc` file.
+Each project may have custom windows via a `.muxify.yml` file.

-### Using a .muxifyrc in your home directory
+### Using a .muxify.yml in your home directory

-1. Create a file called `~/.muxifyrc`.
+1. Create a file called `~/.muxify.yml`.
 1. Edit it in YAML format; eg to add a tmux window to `my_app` project which is named `server` and invokes `yarn dev`:

 ```yaml